Digital Products Privacy Statement

 Jurisdiction-Specific Disclosures.

-If applicable, Wilson’s Jurisdiction-Specific Privacy Supplement located in the addendum below applies to Customer and its Users.
+If applicable, WLT’s Jurisdiction-Specific Privacy Supplement located in the addendum below applies to Customer and its Users.

 Updates to Our Privacy Statement.